-We are responsible for forming and expressing an opinion on the financial statements.
-Our audit does not relieve management or the Audit and Governance Committee, as those charged with governance, of their responsibilities.
+We are responsible for forming and expressing an opinion on whether the financial statements are prepared, in all material respects, in accordance with the Code of Practice on Local Authority Accounting.
+Our audit does not relieve management or Audit and Governance Committee, as those charged with governance, of their responsibilities.

 The Director of Finance & Customer Services is responsible for the assessment of whether is it appropriate for the Council to prepare its accounts on a going concern basis.
-As auditors, we are required to obtain sufficient appropriate audit evidence regarding, and to conclude on: a) whether a material uncertainty related to going concern exists; and b) consider the appropriateness of the Director of Finance & Customer Services use of the going concern basis of accounting in the preparation of the financial statements.
+As auditors, we are required to obtain sufficient appropriate audit evidence regarding and conclude on: a) whether a material uncertainty related to going concern exists; and b) consider the appropriateness of the Director of Finance & Customer Services' use of the going concern basis of accounting in the preparation of the financial statements.